Hasantha-Ekanayake/Mind-the-Gap-Analog-Ising-Machines/README.md

 ## Repository structure

-code/         Main MATLAB scripts used for the numerical simulations src/          Implementations of the Ising-machine dynamics (DIM, OIM, CIM, SBM, and HyIM) figures/      Scripts used to reproduce the figures in the manuscript benchmarks/   Graph instances and benchmark data utilities/    Supporting functions and common numerical routines
+code/         Main MATLAB scripts used for the numerical simulations\\
+utilities/    Supporting functions and common numerical routines\\

 ## Authors